openchoreo/openchoreo.github.io/docs/reference/api/platform/componenttype.md

 ##### parameters

-Merged component parameters with schema defaults applied.
-Fields depend on the ComponentType schema definition.
+Component parameters from `Component.spec.parameters` with schema defaults applied.
+Use for static configuration that doesn't change across environments.

+##### envOverrides

+Environment-specific overrides from `ReleaseBinding.spec.componentTypeEnvOverrides` with schema defaults applied.
+Use for values that vary per environment (resources, replicas, etc.).

 ##### workload